aegoh/AE-FITS-Compression/README.md

 Encoder is the map from the image $\hat{x}$ to latent vector $\hat{z}$,  $$f: \hat{x} \rightarrow \hat{z}$$

-Bottleneck layer (latent space) is passed into two decoder models.
+The latent space $\hat{z}$ is passed into two decoder models.
 One decoder model predicts the image ‘mean’, where the objective function to be minimized is the mean squared error.
 The other decoder model predicts the ‘variance’, where the objective function is the log likelihood.
 The two decoder models are trained independently from each other with two separate optimizers.

 Mean Decoder is the map from the latent vector to image mean $$g_{\mu}: \hat{z} \rightarrow \hat{\mu}$$